Rent Regulation Hurts Renters

-NMHC/NAA Viewpoint Rather than improving the availability of affordable housing, rent control laws exacerbate shortages, cause existing buildings to deteriorate and disproportionately benefit higher-income households.
-NMHC/NAA urge lawmakers to reject price controls and pursue alternatives such as voucher-based rental assistance to better address critical affordable housing shortages.
+NMHC/NAA Viewpoint: Rather than improving the availability of affordable housing, rent control laws exacerbate shortages, cause existing buildings to deteriorate and disproportionately benefit higher-income households.

 Rent control or rent stabilization laws set a ceiling on rents and severely limit or prohibit property owners from raising rents, particularly if vacancy controls are part of the law as well.
 Most of the nation’s existing rent control laws were first instituted in the post-war era, when America struggled to find enough housing for returning soldiers.
-Today, rent control is seen as a method to improve affordability in the face of stagnant household incomes.
-While the goal of rent control is positive, numerous studies demonstrate that rent control creates unintended consequences that harm property owners/managers, their residents and the greater community.
-Among the findings of these studies:
+While rent control is viewed as the politically expedient “solution” to helping renters in need, here’s the truth about its impact on communities and the renters it purports to support:

 - Rent control laws stifle community development.
-Rent control laws lead to a reduction in the available supply of rental housing in a community;
+Rent control laws lead to a reduction in the available supply of rental housing in a community.

 - Rent control laws disvalue rental communities and undermine a renter’s right to quality housing.
-Rent-controlled buildings can potentially suffer from deterioration or lack of investment since owners may not collect enough rents to keep up with repairs, therefore putting residents in the unfair position of prioritizing cost over quality.
+Rent-controlled buildings can potentially suffer from deterioration or lack of investment since owners may not collect enough rent to keep up with repairs, therefore putting residents in the unfair position of prioritizing cost over quality.